SkyJedi/Twitch-Extension-React-Router-Redux-Starter/README.md

 `yarn start` or `npm run start`

 3. It will tell you the paths to the different pages in the console, e.g. "https://localhost:8080/panel.html".
 Go to this address in your browser.

+    - Note:  Testing on localhost in browser, isAuth will also return false so you will always just see loading.
+You can set {isAuth : true} in `App.js` and each component to see layout, but any this.Twitch functions will not work until you are in DevRig or Twitch proper.

 4. Open file in `src/components/Panel.js`, change `<h2>You're on the Panel page!</h2>` to something cool and watch it being updated live in the browser!